hack2skill/nasa-spaceapp-2024-submission/README.md

 ## Credits

 This Solar System Visualization was created as an educational project.
 Planet images and astronomical data are based on publicly available information from NASA and other space agencies.

-Just install live server extension on vs code and run the index.htmnl file on it and enjoy